khamidou/khamidou.github.io/_drafts/three-types-of-pricing.markdown

 title: How I chose a pricing scheme for my SaaS app
 featured: true
 ---
-I'm working on a tiny, tiny SaaS app, as a side project, [Bugblur](https://cveblur.com).
+I'm working on a tiny, tiny SaaS app, as a side project, [Bugblur](https://bugblur.com).
 It's an app that watches and summarizes [CVEs](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) so you don't have to.
+I'm building BugBlur because I need it, and also to learn about the dark arts of marketing[^plans].

 I was unsure about the right plans and pricing to adopt, so I thought I'd look at how successful webapps price themselves.

-The idea behind most pricing plans is that your customers don't all have the same needs, and some of them get a lot more value out of your product than the rest.
+The idea behind most pricing plans is that all your customers don't have the same needs, and some of them get a lot more value out of your product than the rest.
 A good pricing system allows you to charge those customers accordingly.

 How do you go about this?
 There's a variety of approaches.
 The most common seems to be breaking your customers into different categories[^segmentation], and then mix and match this with the pricing scheme of your choice, which seem to be either feature pricing, seat pricing or volume pricing.

-# 1. Feature pricing
+# Feature pricing

 Feature pricing is probably the most popular pricing scheme.
 The base idea is to unlock some features of your product only for certain plans.
 A good example of this is Basecamp's pricing table: